TuxInvader/Docker-Brocade-vTM/README.md

 If you want this vtm to join an existing cluster, simply provide the DNS name of one of the cluster member through this environment variable.

+*ZEUS_CLUSTER_FP*

+If you want this vTM to verify the SHA-1 fingerprint of the cluster host it is joining with, then provide the 20 byte hex encoded, colon separated hash here. eg: aa:bb:cc:dd:ee:ff:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd

 #

 Usage with Brocade Service Director (Formerly SSC)